 - Low annual fees

 Guinness Asset Management (GAM) was set up by Tim Guinness in 2003.
 Mr Guinness was co-founder of Guinness Flight Asset Management which he sold in the late 1990s.
-GAM manages £600 million the bulk of which is in funds investing in quoted markets and about £60 million in EIS and IHT services.
-There are 27 staff in London; Shane Gallwey, Hugo Vaux, Chris Villiers, Malcolm King and Ed Guinness are the key people in unquoted investments (including this IHT service).
-This IHT service launched in 2015 and its first energy EIS in 2011, which invested in a similar array of projects.
+GAM manages £900 million the bulk of which is in funds investing in quoted markets and about £90 million in EIS and IHT services.
+There are 33 staff in London; Shane Gallwey, Hugo Vaux, Chris Villiers, Malcolm King and Ed Guinness are the key people in unquoted investments (including this IHT service).
+This IHT service launched in 2015.
+Guinness has a wealth of experience in the renewable energy sector.
+Its first energy EIS launched in 2011 (now closed due to EIS rule changes) and invested in a similar array of projects.

 Target return and strategy

 The target return is 5% per annum, net of all fees, variable and not guaranteed.
-The return is rolled up, but for investors who want an “income” they can take regular withdrawals from capital.
+The return is rolled up, but for investors who require an income can take regular withdrawals from capital.

 Investors buy into a trading company called Guinness Sustainable Infrastructure Limited (GSIL).
 GSIL will invest in sustainable infrastructure projects.
 Although the remit is wide, in reality Shane Gallwey, lead manager of this service, suggests that rooftop-mounted solar projects will form the bulk of investments.

-Guinness plans to install solar panels on factory roofs with the aim to subsequently sell the electricity generated to that factory at a higher price than the grid would pay.
+Guinness plans to install solar panels on factory roofs with the aim to subsequently sell the electricity generated to that factory at a higher price than the National Grid would pay.
 The factory also gets a better price than buying from the grid.

 There is no typical size of project, it could be anything from £50,000 to £4 million.